Frequently Asked Questions About Innovation Institute and TWIN-CS

 1. What exactly is the Innovation Institute?

 The Innovation Institute facilitates the design and delivery of educational innovations for study and adoption by nationally selected Catholic schools.
-The work of the Institute is directed by representatives of the co-sponsors Boston College and the National Catholic Educational Association (NCEA), and is supported by grants, sponsorships, and partnerships with scholars, key stakeholders in business and community leaders.
-This creative partnership ensures research and programming to provide game changing excellence in the field of Catholic education.
+The work of the Institute is directed by Boston College and is supported by grants, sponsorships, and partnerships with scholars, key stakeholders in business and community leaders.
+Creative partnerships ensure research and programming to provide game changing excellence in the field of Catholic education.

 2. What is unique and different about the Innovation Institute?

-The most unique component of the Innovation Institute is its intentional design to build upon existing collaboration among Catholic institutions of higher education, enabling the Institute to use and advance cutting edge educational initiatives by developed by university leaders.
-This is a distinct advantage to school leadership teams seeking assistance in the design and implementation of new programs.
+The most unique component of the Innovation Institute is its intentional design to build upon existing collaboration among Catholic institutions of higher education, enabling the Institute to use and advance cutting edge educational initiatives developed by university leaders.
 More importantly, programming is designed to advance the academic excellence for all students, who are the beneficiaries of the Institute's work.

 3. How is the TWIN-CS Program a part of the Institute?